 3. Use subdomains.

-This approach provides the structure flexibility of ccTLDs but completely diminishes the impact that your root domain will have on your search results since the sites will be crawled as completely independent domains by the search engines, also noted in the SEMRush analysis above.
-This approach is best suited for businesses that have highly unique in-country requirements along with the investment resources required to develop a separate search program that will rank in the specific country of focus.
-How you setup your URL structure will depend on your business goals and available resources.
+This approach provides the structure flexibility of ccTLDs.
+Still, it completely diminishes the impact that your root domain will have on your search results since the sites will be crawled as completely independent domains by the search engines, also noted in the SEMRush analysis above.
+This approach is best suited for businesses that have highly unique in-country requirements, along with the investment resources required to develop a separate search program that will rank in the specific country of focus.
+How you set up your URL structure will depend on your business goals and available resources.